 The Ecommerce Industry was Well-Prepared

-And the reason why the transition of online shopping from just an option to the most common way to purchase is almost seamless is because the Ecommerce industry is well-prepared.
+And the reason why the transition of online shopping from just an option to the most common way to purchase is almost seamless is that the eCommerce industry is well-prepared.
 But how can we say that it was well-prepared?

 Fast Data Processing

-We are able to see everything that can affect a business, tweak any part or process anytime, immediately see the results, and measure or compare to other strategies.
+We can see everything that can affect a business, tweak any part or process anytime, immediately see the results, and measure or compare to other strategies.

 In a highly competitive industry, making fast decisions is what counts in the end.
 Not every decision that is made in haste is the right one.
-But a wrong decision is better than no decision.
-Data helps so much in decision-making for ecommerce.
+But a wrong decision is better than a no-decision.
+Data helps so much in decision-making for eCommerce.

 Easy Report Generation

-But Ecommerce already has report generation and strategy making capabilities.
-That means even a single individual or a very small team can operate and measure success of their Ecommerce business even out of the box.
+But eCommerce already has report generation and strategy-making capabilities.
+That means even a single individual or a very small team can operate and measure the success of their eCommerce business even out of the box.